Haitian leader's killing draws condemnation, calls for calm

 “I’d like to make an appeal for political unity to get out of this terrible trauma that the country is going through,” Sánchez said during a visit to Latvia.

-“We wish the First Lady a prompt recovery, & stand together with our ally Haiti in this difficult time," Tsai wrote.
-Haiti is one of the few countries in the world that maintain formal diplomatic relations with Taiwan, which China claims as its own.
+“We wish the first lady a prompt recovery, & stand together with our ally Haiti in this difficult time," Tsai wrote.
+Haiti is one of only a handful of countries that maintains formal diplomatic relations with Taiwan, which China claims as its own.

+Rodneyse Bichotte Hermelyn, a New York Assembly member who represents a large Haitian enclave in Brooklyn said many of her constituents had called her.

+“People on the ground here are afraid because they have family back there," said Bichotte Hermelyn, the first Haitian-American woman elected to office in New York City

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.